DanielMoody/config_finder/README.md

 - Checks whether the current user has access
 - Lists them in one place

+By default, it only shows config routes you have access to, but unchecking the box on the form shows everything.
 Each module is shown with a status:

 - **Accessible** — you can click through
 - **Access denied** — route exists but you lack permission